Rise-Vision/display-control-module/README.md

 currently active source: TV (0)
 ```

-Note that the monitor ( TV ) is listed as address 0.
-The current
+Note that the monitor ( TV ) is listed as address 0; this is the address
-implementation of display-control-module uses this address for tests.
-Future implementations might let configure this address depending on the
-device.
+CEC uses for monitors and thus is the used in this module's code.

 The 'power status' entry is the one that will be affected by the commands
 of display-control-module.
 Note that in this case the monitor/TV power status